TaichiEto/TaichiEto/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 Working as a regular member in a STEAM educational NPO
+- 🔭 Working as a regular member in a STEAM educational NPO and doing internship as an AI engineer.
 - 🔭 B3 at Tokyo City University. studying Environmental Studies.
 - ⚡ My Dream: I want to solve environmental problems and make our society sustainable with the IT technology